If you will be receiving care at one of our surgery centers, then please review our surgery center visitor policy instead.

 Visitation procedures are designed for the safety of all patients and employees in the interest of limiting exposure to respiratory illness and containment of the COVID-19 virus.

-Upon entry to the building, all visitors will be screened for respiratory symptoms, exposure to COVID-19, and travel.
+Upon entry to the building, all visitors, including vendors, will be screened for respiratory symptoms, exposure to COVID-19, and travel.
 All visitors and hospital personnel entering the facility, must follow Universal Masking criteria.

 Emergency room patients